Saksh-saini/Rock-Paper-Scissor/README.md

 #Rock-Paper-Scissor Game

-This is a application where any individual ca play against computer and can check score.
+This is a application where any individual can play against computer and can check score.